 COOPERATIVE ECOSYSTEM STUDIES UNIT

-CSU Research Associates (RAs) partner with the National Park Service (NPS) as part of the Cooperative Ecosystem Studies Unit (CESU) national network.
-Use this website to learn more about our projects, jobs, and the outcomes that exemplify the CESU collaboration of scientists, resource managers, and students.
-Data comprise the backbone of our projects – all types and formats of data that support NPS resource stewardship priorities.
+CSU Research Associates partner with the National Park Service as part of the Cooperative Ecosystem Studies Unit network, a nationwide collaboration of scientists, resource managers, and students.
+Read on to learn more about our projects.
+Our work focuses on Geographic Information Systems, Resource Protection, and Web Development in support of NPS resource stewardship priorities.
 Our projects are inter-related through the integration of diverse datasets for analysis, visualization, sharing, management, and storage.

 Research Associates are embedded at various National Park Service offices across the Front Range.
-Melinda J. Laituri, PhD, (Professor Ecosystem Science and Sustainability) is the Coordinator for Colorado State Univerity’s CESU Research Associates, and the Director of the Geospatial Centroid at CSU (gis.colostate.edu).
+Melinda J. Laituri, PhD, (Professor Ecosystem Science and Sustainability) is the Coordinator for Colorado State Univerity’s CESU Research Associates, and the Director of the Geospatial Centroid at CSU.

 ROCKY MOUNTAINS CESU